GalaxyBots1234/IntoTheDeep/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 - Hardware
   - New claw design (simpler to assemble, Sensor)
 - Software
-  - Turn on / off LED if possible.
-  - Tune the distance on the claw sensor for floor.
-  - Limit arm extension at specific angles.
   - TeleOp
     - Basic Limelight AprilTag
     - MegaTag1 and 2